lousousa/table-aftermath/README.md

 ## That's it

-I developed it for personal use just to simplify this calculation/division job at bars and restaurants checking, but feel free to fork it and make your own custom needs.
-I hope you enjoy it too, let's have fun!
+I developed it for personal use just to simplify this calculation/division job at bars and restaurants checking, but feel free to fork it and make your own custom needs (or even use it as it is hehe).
+I hope you enjoy it too!